TimeTraveller-San/BengaliAI/notes.md

 # CUDA out of memory
 - I got CUDA out of memory for my se_resnext50_32x4d
 - Usually, I dismiss it at saying - my GPU is only 6GB
-- This time I investigated
+- This time I investigated and found a fix i.e my validation was wrong and chaining batches consuming memory

 # Datasplit
 - MultilabelStratifiedShuffleSplit